liammcinroy/MetaTemplateNeuralNet/README.md

 ###Macros
 ===============================

-These macros are used to signify layer types, optimization methods, cost functions, and activation functions.
+These macros are used to signify layer types, optimization methods, loss functions, and activation functions.
 They are prefixed with `CNN_FUNC_*` for activation functions, `CNN_LAYER_*` for layers, `CNN_OPT_*` for optimization methods, and `CNN_COST_*` for cost functions.
 Their name should explain their use.
 The available layers can be found below.

 Available activation functions are linear (y = x), sigmoid (y = 1/(1 + exp(-x)), bipolar sigmoid (y = 2/(1 + exp(-x)) - 1), tanh (y = tanh), and rectified linear (y = max(0, x)).

-Available cost functions are quadratic, cross entropy, log likelihood, and custom targets.
+Available loss functions are quadratic, cross entropy, log likelihood, and custom targets.

 Available optimization methods are vanilla backprop (with momentum/levenberg marquardt as desired), Adam, and Adagrad.